vineshgvk/PII-Data/README.md

 cutting-edge methodologies, challenges, and applications in pinpointing PII data from essays.
 The aim is to shed light on the detection strategies, their limitations, and the emerging trends.

+The significance of this project extends beyond academic pursuits; it has far-reaching implications for industries and organizations that handle sensitive personal data.
+From educational institutions to healthcare providers, financial institutions, and government agencies this project helps secure personal data.

 ## Dataset Information

 This Dataset is featured by The Learning Agency Lab in Kaggle.
 It consists of approximately 6800 essays authored by students participating in a massively open online course.
 Each essay was crafted in response to a unified assignment prompt, prompting students to integrate course content with real-world challenges.
 Supplementary data are available for this project, which may be incorporated into the analysis if additional data are needed to enhance model performance.
 To facilitate ongoing model refinement, the dataset will be partitioned into a stream of data points, ensuring a continuous supply of data for further training as the model's performance metrics fluctuate.
 Currently, the plan entails periodic retraining and data retrieval every month.